Most Reliable Hyundai Models: Real MOT Data Analysis

 Proven Durability Champion

 This isn't survey data or owner opinions.
-These are actual pass/fail results from UK garages, covering every Hyundai model sold in the UK from 2000 to 2023.
+These are actual pass/fail results from UK garages, covering Hyundai models sold in the UK from 2000 to 2023.

 How Hyundai Compares to Rivals